The Honourable William Sterling Blair, P.C., C.O.M., M.P.

 Investigate and resolve individual offender complaints

-The completion of national systemic investigations related to the corporate priorities should result in a reduction in the number of individual offender complaints that the Office of the Correctional Investigator receives.
-More importantly, it should help address long-standing concerns of offenders in relation to their incarceration and safe reintegration in the community as law abiding citizens.
-The Office of the Correctional Investigator will conduct systemic investigations related to its corporate priorities and increase its focus on vulnerable groups, including Indigenous offenders and those suffering from mental health issues, LGBTQ, Black individuals and people of colour.
+The completion of national systemic investigations aims to resolve issues that cannot, because of their nature, reasonably be addressed through individual interventions.
+More importantly, it should help address long-standing concerns of offenders in relation to their incarceration and safe reintegration in the community as law-abiding citizens.
+The Office of the Correctional Investigator will conduct systemic investigations related to its priorities and increase its focus on vulnerable groups, including Indigenous people, those with mental health issues, LGBTQ, Black individuals and people of colour.
 The Office will also address systemic issues by conducting more inspection style visits to institutions with a focus on specific areas of concern brought to its attention.

-Review the Correctional Service of Canada’s management of mandated issues
+Review the Correctional Service of Canada’s Section 19 reviews and uses of force

 Human rights obligations

-Section 4 (d) of the enabling legislation, the Corrections and Conditional Release Act provides a guiding principle which states that “…offenders retain the rights of all members of society except those that are, as a consequence of the sentence, lawfully and necessarily removed or restricted;” As stated by the United Nations, a sentence of imprisonment constitutes only a deprivation of the basic right to liberty.
-It does not entail the restriction of other human rights, with the exception of those which are naturally restricted by the very fact of being in prison.
+Section 4 (d) of the enabling legislation, the Corrections and Conditional Release Act provides a guiding principle, which states that “…offenders retain the rights of all members of society except those that are, as a consequence of the sentence, lawfully and necessarily removed or restricted”.

 The Office of the Correctional Investigator ensures that this principle is respected, the human rights of prisoners are protected, and their prospects for social integration are increased, in compliance with relevant international standards and norms.